maitepv87/poke-toolkit/README.md

 # Poke Toolkit

+### A modular, emotionally intelligent React app powered by Redux Toolkit

 ## Description

-Pokémon Toolkit is a **fast and optimized** React application that allows users to browse Pokémon data using the PokéAPI.
-It showcases best practices in frontend development, including Redux Toolkit for **efficient state management**, `useMemo` and `useCallback` for **performance optimization**, and a **responsive UI with reusable components**.
+Poke Toolkit is a **modular and emotionally intelligent** React application that lets users browse Pokémon data via the PokéAPI.
+It demonstrates best practices in frontend development, including Redux Toolkit for **scalable state management**, performance optimization with `useMemo` and `useCallback`, and a **responsive UI built with reusable, teachable components**.

+This project is part of my portfolio to showcase **onboarding-friendly architecture**, **editorial clarity**, and **emotionally aware UI feedback** using modern React tools.

 ### **Key Features**

 - **Optimized Pokémon browsing** with paginated data.
 - **Interactive Pokémon cards** displaying images and names.
 - **Improved modal performance**, ensuring smooth interactions.